garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - PoP resources are edge locations and regional edge caches

 #### Edge Locations
-- Edge locations are data centers that hold caches of information of the most popular content so delivery distance to users is minimized
+- Edge locations are data centers that hold caches of information of the most popular content so the delivery distance to users is minimized
   - There are over 400 edge locations in the world and these edge locations are much closer to users than regions / AZ
 - Edge locations act as on/off ramps for the AWS global network

 #### Regional Edge Caches
-- Data centers that hold much larger caches of less popular content to reduce full round trip
+- Data centers that hold much larger caches of less popular content to reduce full round-trip

 ####Services that use PoP
 - CloudFront: content delivery network (CDN) service that accelerates the delivery of web content to users globally with low latency and high data transfer speeds through edge locations
-- Amazon S3 Transfer Acceleration: generates a special url for users to upload content to nearby edge locations.
-Once it is in the edge location, it can travel much faster int eh global network
+- Amazon S3 Transfer Acceleration: generates a special URL for users to upload content to nearby edge locations.
+Once it is in the edge location, it can travel much faster in the global network
 - AWS Global accelerator: finds the optimal path from users to your application.
 AWS Global Accelerator provides static anycast IP addresses that serve as entry points for your application.
 These IP addresses are globally distributed across AWS's network infrastructure.
 When a user makes a request to your application, DNS routes the request to the nearest AWS Global Accelerator edge location based on network conditions such as latency and health of endpoints.
 The edge location, part of AWS’s global network, optimizes the network path by forwarding user requests directly to your application endpoints located in AWS Regions.

 ### AWS Wavelength Zones